marwahaha/Homomorphic_Encryption/README.txt

 --Requirements---
 JRE 1.8

+----Papers------------
+Encrypted Integer Division by Thjis Veugen (Division Method, Used Protocol 2 in the Paper) Improving the DGK comparison protocol by Thjis Veugen Implemented Protocol 1(In Progress), 2, 3, 4 (In Progress)

 --How to export to JAR file to use in other projects-- Phase I - Importing into Eclipse